La Merced: Eat your way through Mexico City's largest market

 Another building and, after a warning from Nico about the number of bees flying around the alleys, the group is plunged again into the bustling passageways.

-This building, the Mercado de Dulces, is home to a bewildering selection of candies, many made with honey (hence the bees).
+This building, the Mercado de Dulces, is home to a bewildering selection of candies, many made with honey -- hence the bees.

 Small candy skulls made of amaranth -- an ancient grain which predates the Hispanic era -- lie stacked alongside other skeleton-themed snacks ahead of the Day of the Dead.